 The InfoSec Club at California State University San Bernardino is devoted to the art and science of information security.
 We are a diverse, welcoming group of students passionate about breaking, hacking, and fixing things.
 We are open to everyone, and we encourage you to join the club!
 You can do so by visiting the Sign Up Page.

-We generally have a formal meeting every other Thursday during the Fall, Winter, and Spring quarters.
+We generally have a formal meeting every other Monday during this Fall Quarter from 3pm - 4pm.
 These consist of guest speakers from the cybersecurity industry, hands-on workshops from students, or relevant presentations about cyber topics.
 Fridays (and sometimes Saturdays) are used for ongoing projects.
 Check our Events Page for an up-to-date list.